 After I finished writing the 8th article on MAiD, which I hope will be the last one, it occurred to me that it would be helpful to compile the links to all these articles in one place, for ease of reference of anyone who is interested in reading them all.
+Later, I wrote one more article on the subject, and have added the link to that as well.
 So here we go:

 - On the idea that MAiD can be useful as a tool to control costs in the healthcare system: ‘For a Few Dollars Less’: https://darshanmaharaja.ca/for-a-few-dollars-less/

 - Expanding MAiD to infants and the medically ill (Part – 1): ‘… And Euthanasia For All’: https://darshanmaharaja.ca/and-euthanasia-for-all/

 - Availability of MAiD to newly arrived immigrants (before they qualify for healthcare coverage), and holders of Work Permit and Temporary Resident Permit: ‘The Realm of Ridiculousness’: https://darshanmaharaja.ca/the-realm-of-ridiculousness/

 - MAiD policy has important holes in it that would haunt us in the future: ‘The Devils In Our Future’: https://darshanmaharaja.ca/the-devils-in-our-future/

 - Expanding MAiD to infants and the medically ill (Part – 2, analyzing the Report of the Special Joint Committee of the Parliament on the matter): ‘MAiD: The New Moloch?’: https://darshanmaharaja.ca/maid-the-new-moloch/